hibernator11/workshop-notebooks-wac-dhnb2025/README.md

 - Anders Klindt Myrvoll, Royal Danish Library, Denmark
 - Sophie Ham, National Library of the Netherlands, Netherlands
 - Steven Claeyssens, National Library of the Netherlands, Netherlands

+This project provides examples of code based on Jupyter Notebooks to extract Web Archive Content to create collections as data.
+This examples facilitate the extraction and reuse of datasets of text extracted from all available captures of archived web pages.
+The datasets can be employed to analyse changes over time and to identify the most relevant words.

 ## Digital collections
 This datasets used in this workshop are the following Web Archives: